sinabalaei/fashion-classifier/README.md

 )
 ```

-* Ensures **80% training** and **20% testing**
+- Ensures 80/20 split
-* Maintains consistent pairing of images with both category and color labels
+- Maintains consistent pairing of category and color labels

 ---

 ## Multi-Output Network

-The network takes a **single image input** and produces two outputs:
+The network produces two outputs from a single image input:

-* `category_output`: predicts clothing category
+- `category_output`: clothing category
-* `color_output`: predicts clothing color
+- `color_output`: clothing color

-Each branch has independent convolutional and dense layers to learn task-specific features while sharing early representations.
-This approach improves efficiency and encourages knowledge transfer between related tasks.
+Early layers are shared, while each branch has its own convolutional and dense layers.
+This improves efficiency and encourages knowledge transfer.

 ---

 ## Loss Functions & Weighting

-**Separate losses** are assigned for each output:
+Each output has its own loss:

 ```python
 losses = {